Daniel-KM/Omeka-S-module-BlocksDisposition/README.md

     }
 ```

-The fix is  the same for any module that uses an anonymous function for the
+The fix is the same for any module that uses a closure for the public trigger
-public trigger `view.show.after`, for example `Collecting`.
+`view.show.after`, for example `Collecting`.
+Furthermore, the namespace of the
+callable that is triggered must be the same than the module name (this is always
+the case).

 Warning